creativelittledots/woocommerce-attribute-descriptions/README.md

 When you click on the question mark you will be able to read the Product Attribute content.

+## Features

+All of the templates in the templates/ folder are overridable by including the file(s) in your theme folder.

 ## Installation

 1. Upload the plugin to the **/wp-content/plugins/** directory